ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 73 complete B-block peals

-All the [sets of blocks](oddblocks/oddblocks_73.txt) here give peals, but I have just shown some peals as an illustration.
+All of these [sets of blocks](oddblocks/oddblocks_73.txt) here give peals, but I have just shown some peals as an illustration.

 ### 67 round blocks
 #### Signature: 21:4+33